-Before 2011, the picturesque island near us of the’s Great Barrier Reef had a one hundred sixty-room resort.
-But it was destroyed that yr through a cyclone.
+In recent years, Dunk Island off Australia’s Queensland coast has been the non-public vacation retreat of its proprietors.
+Before 2011, the picturesque island near us of the Great Barrier Reef had a one-hundred-sixty-room resort.
+But it was destroyed that year by a cyclone.

 Dunk’s fortunes form part of a picture of decline that mars lodges along Australia’s iconic reef.

-“We can not rely on beyond glories as the vital vacation spot for Australians,” says Daniel Gschwind, chief government of the Queensland Tourism Industry Council.
+“We can not rely on Beyond Glories as the vital vacation spot for Australians,” says Daniel Gschwind, chief government of the Queensland Tourism Industry Council.

 “This is surely a race, and we should live suit,” he says, adding it has “taken us a little at the same time as to comprehend that and respond”.